ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The code above is generated from `create_loopback` within `interface.api.json`.
+The `create_loopback` within `interface.api.json` generates the code shown above.
 The structure represents the VPP binary API request call.
-Usually, this contains a set of fields, which can be set to one or more required values.
+This contains a set of fields that you can set to one or more required values.
 An example is the MAC address of a loopback interface.

 Every VPP binary API request call requires a response: